 What is Apptainer (formerly Singularity)

-Until recently Apptainer was called Singularity.
-In November 2021 the guidance of parts of Singularity was transferred to the Linux Foundation, and that fully open-source component has been renamed Apptainer, while the commercial fork is still called Singularity.
+Until November 2021, Apptainer was known as Singularity.
+In 2021, stewardship of parts of the Singularity project was transferred to the Linux Foundation, and the fully open-source version was renamed Apptainer, while the commercial fork continues to be called Singularity.

 Why use a container